exercism/fsharp/exercises/practice/collatz-conjecture/.approaches/unfold/content.md

 The `Seq.unfold` function takes two arguments:

-1. A lambda that takes a value and returns a value pair wrapped in an [`Option<T>`][options]
+1. A function that takes a value and returns a value pair wrapped in an [`Option<T>`][options]
 2. The initial value

-The lambda can return either:
+The function can return either:

 1. `Some (returnValue, newValue)`: continue executing, whilst adding the first value (`returnValue`) to the list of values to return, and use `newValue` as the value for the next call to the lambda
 2. `None`: stop execution

-Once the lambda returns `None`, the accumulated return values are returned.
+Once the function returns `None`, the accumulated return values are returned.

 ## Unfolding the collatz sequence